integration

 A patient breaks a tooth at 9 PM on a Friday.
 They call your practice number.
 Anna answers, identifies the emergency nature of the call from the caller's description, and activates the practice's configured escalation path — in this case, collecting the patient's name, number, and situation description, then sending a structured alert to the on-call dentist's mobile via SMS.
 The dentist can triage by text and call back if the situation warrants an after-hours visit.

-For practices without an on-call line, Anna gathers the information and flags the patient as a priority callback in Dentrix so the first staff member in Monday morning handles it immediately — rather than the patient calling three other practices over the weekend and leaving before your team ever sees the voicemail.
+For practices without an on-call line, Anna gathers the information and flags the patient as a priority callback so the first staff member in Monday morning handles it immediately — rather than the patient calling three other practices over the weekend and leaving before your team ever sees the voicemail.

 The data behind dental practice phone leakage